Abu Sultan Air Base: History

 The airfield received United States President Franklin D. Roosevelt on 12 February 1945 as he flew from the Yalta Conference to rejoin the USS Quincy, which was anchored in the Great Bitter Lake and would host the President's meetings with King Farouk of Egypt, King Abdulaziz of Saudi Arabia, and Emperor Haile Selassie of Ethiopia before transporting him back to the United States.

-Deversoir appears to have been used by the RAF after the war until March 1955 when it was handed over to the Egyptian Air Force.
+Deversoir was used by the RAF after the war until March 1955 when it was handed over to the Egyptian Air Force.
 Modern hardened aircraft shelters were built on wartime-era dispersal pads, and recent runway markings are evident in aerial photography.
-The airbase is being used to accommodate a helicopter unit flying SA 342 Gazelle, armed helicopters.
+The airbase is being used to accommodate a helicopter unit flying Aérospatiale SA-342L Gazelle, armed helicopters.

-RAF Deversoir was operative as 324 Fighter Wing in 1950 when it was the home of three squadrons of De Havilland Vampire aircraft plus three Gloster Meteors, one to each squadron.
+RAF Deversoir was operative as No. 324 Fighter Wing from 24 August 1948 when it was the home of three squadrons of de Havilland Vampire aircraft plus three Gloster Meteors, one to each squadron.
 The squadrons were numbers 213 and 249.
-Some time near the end of WW2 the station had been used to house Italian prisoners of war and this was evidenced by a painting done by one of them which was present in 1950 - 1952 in one of the cookhouse dining room for other ranks.
+Some time near the end of WW2 the station had been used to house Italian prisoners of war and this was evidenced by a painting done by one of them which was present in 1950 – 1952 in one of the cookhouse dining room for other ranks.

-During the mid 1950s Canal Zone patrols were carried out by RAF jets from the station.
+During the mid-1950s Canal Zone patrols were carried out by RAF jets from the station.
 A rotation of standby aircraft from the station's Vampire squadrons was put in place, with RAF jets frequently scrambled to intercept Egyptian air force aircraft.
 This included Meteors and Constellations.

 Relations between the United Kingdom and Egypt continued to deteriorate in the wake of the 1952 revolution.

-213 (Fighter) Squadron, the last RAF flying squadron based there, disbanded at Deversoir on 30th September, 1954, with the pilots and ground crew dispersed to other RAF stations outside Egypt.
+213 (Fighter) Squadron, the last RAF flying squadron based there, disbanded at Deversoir on 30 September 1954, with the pilots and ground crew dispersed to other RAF stations outside Egypt.
+In 1958, Deversoir was utilised by the Egyptian Air Force for the Gloster Meteor and de Havilland Vampire aircraft.
+It was reported to be in poor condition, and stored approximately 96,000 gallons of fuel.
+It had 62 permanent personnel accommodations and 852 temporary personnel accommodations.